k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 Fabric enables users to define and apply strong, stronger and strongest levels of encryption on environment interfaces.

-### Level 1 - Unassigned environment
+### Level 1 - Unassigned Environment
 Fabric cannot be reached via the URL and the following configuration parameters apply:

-- Master key is hardcoded in Fabric code
+- Master key is hardcoded in Fabric code.
 - The Encryption process is similar on all environments, for all projects and accounts deployed and setup.

 This means that to get full access to all interfaces in any given project, the environment XML file is required and must be added to the **Projects\PROJECT_NAME\Implementation\SharedObjects\Environments** folder.

-### Level 2 - Assigned environment without keystore
+### Level 2 - Assigned Environment Without Keystore

 The following mechanism is used: